siam9192/-Client-Feedback-Project-Health-Tracker/readme.md

 ## 1. Score Composition (Weights)

-The final score is a weighted average of the following four components:
+The final score is calculated as a weighted sum of the following four components.

 | Pillar                | Weight | Data Source                                         |
 |-----------------------|--------|---------------------------------------------------|